Facebook donation fees recently went away for nonprofit fundraising campaigns on their social media platform.

 The case for nonprofits to use social media as an engagement and fundraising tool continues to grow.
 Facebook and other social media platforms are continuing to develop new features that nonprofits can use to reach prospects and supporters.

-Is your nonprofit planning to use Facebook as a fundraising tool in 2018?
+Is your nonprofit planning to use Facebook as a fundraising tool?